 My toddler loves to play with his big brother’s Legos.
 But since he’s only 18 months old, he doesn’t really have the fine motor skills needed for small Legos.
 Thankfully, we have a set of mega bloks, and he’ll sit in the living room for quite awhile, and build just like his brother.
 It can be a little difficult for him to build on the carpet, so sometimes I’ll also bring out this fire truck for him to build on.
 The fire truck gives him a firmer base to stack blocks upon blocks upon blocks.
 He loves building tall towers, and then knocking them down.
 I’ve recently learned that knocking structures down is part of toddler development, and is called destructive play!
 Though it sometimes annoys his brothers when he knocks down their structures, we all love hearing his belly laugh right after he knocks one of his towers down!

-All three of my sons are love baseball!
+All three of my sons love baseball!
 But did you know that baseball and tball are teaching kids about Newton’s Laws of motion?
 Newton’s first law of motion states that an object will stay still, unless another force is applied to it.
 That is exactly what happens in tball!
 The ball sits on top of the tee, until a bat hits it off.
 I also love that kids can explore angles by seeing how far the ball goes is they hit it on different parts of the ball.
 We bought this exact t-ball set for my nephew, and he’s loving it!

 Its important as an engineer to be familiar with the tools used to build the things you design.
 That is why I love any toy that will teach kids about hammers, nuts, bolts, wrenches, and screwdrivers.
 My oldest two sons love playing with their take apart dinosaurs and cars.
 Through play, they both have learned to tighten by turning screws right, and to loosen them, turn screws left.
 The VTech toolbox teaches children the same concept, plus adds gears in.
 The simple combination of gears on the box lets children see how all three gears will spin when they only spin one.
 This exact same concept was used in a diaper plant I worked in as an engineer!

-Every morning when my two-year-olds enter into our class each morning, my lead teacher has various toys set out for the kids to play with.
+Every morning when my two-year-olds enter into our class, my lead teacher has various toys set out for the kids to play with.
 The other day, she brought out a Skoolzy Peg Board Set, a toy I’ve never seen before.
 I watched as our toddlers kept placing peg on top of peg, until the peg tower finally fell down.
 One little boy was able to build really tall towers by slowly adding one peg at a time.
 Each time he added a peg he would make sure the peg was balanced, then find another peg, and slowly add it.
 Without knowing it, the precious little boy was playing with center of mass, and gravity.
-When the pegs’ were all aligned, then so were their centers of gravity, so it was just like one peg.
+When the pegs’ were all aligned, so were their centers of gravity, so it was just like one peg.
 But once the tower leaned, the centers of gravity were no longer aligned, and they fell to the ground.
 OH and how much all of them squealed when it fell!

 My kids love to help my husband and I cook.
 They love making eggs in the morning with dad, and baking dessert with me.
 We also have a small kitchen set that my middle son loves to “make” food for mommy and bring it to me.
 To be honest, he usually just makes me coffee.
 The kid knows I love coffee!
 When I saw the LeapFrog Oven, I thought it would be a great addition to the kitchen set.
 I love toys that sneak STEM education into playing.
 The oven not only helps kids with number identification, but also exposes them to simple fractions.